 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-I love Lemonade and one of the great things about being in California at this time of year is having lemon trees around!
-We have our own lemon tree in our RV site and if we run out, there are lots of people who give away their lemons.
-Also there are lots of grapefruits and oranges too….it is like Citrus heaven here.
+I love homemade lemonade and one of the great things about being in California at this time of year is having citrus trees all around us.
+There are lots of grapefruits and oranges too; it is like citrus heaven here.

 Graham has been enjoying lots of fresh grapefruits and we have a juicer so we have been making lots of fresh juice.

 I used the juicer and made a nice large jug full of lemonade – here’s the recipe.
 It’s incredibly easy to make and you can adjust the amount of sugar you add!
 We like ours with 2/3 cup sugar for a batch and I add 5 cups cold water.
 Adjust yours to taste!

 How to Make Easy Homemade Lemonade

 - Start by making a simple syrup using 1 cup sugar and 1 cup water.
 Heat the two together slowly on the stove and stir.

 - Once the sugar is dissolved, remove from the stove and let it cool.

 - Juice up your fresh lemons (we bought a Black and Decker juicer, and it sure beats hand juicing!).
 I usually juice up enough lemons for two batches of lemonade.
 I just keep the extra juice in a jar in the fridge.

 - Put the lemon juice in a large jug and add the sugar syrup.
 Then add cold water and stir well.